 A law to regulate FinTech companies has been recently issued in Mexico, which is based on five principles: “to promote financial inclusion, protect consumers, strengthen financial stability, guarantee financial integrity and foster competition among participants,” shared President of National Banking and Securities Commission (CNBV) of Mexico Bernardo Gonzalez Rosas.

-“The challenge for regulators is how to foster innovation while safeguarding consumer protection and enhancing stability of the financial sector,” Governor of Bangladesh Fazle Kabir told the meeting.
+“The challenge for regulators is how to foster innovation while safeguarding consumer protection and enhancing the stability of the financial sector,” Governor of Bangladesh Fazle Kabir told the meeting.

-Strengthening public-private dialogues to enhance better understanding of the role of FinTech in enhancing financial inclusion can be translated into implementing policy and regulatory reforms to catalyze inclusive fintech, stressed the stakeholders participating the program.
+Strengthening public-private dialogues to enhance a better understanding of the role of FinTech in enhancing financial inclusion can be translated into implementing policy and regulatory reforms to catalyze inclusive fintech, stressed the stakeholders participating in the program.

 The roundtable concluded that in the future, FinTech should effectively implement proportionate regulatory regimes that come from practical examples based on peer-learning.